apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 node app apostrophe-groups:add admin admin
 ```

 This will create a group called `admin` (the first argument), with the `admin` permission (the second argument).
 You may list as many permissions as you wish, separated by spaces.
-If a group has the `admin` permission, all other permissions are implied, so don't bother to give them out separately.
+If a group has the `admin` permission, all other permissions are implied, so don't bother declaring them separately.
 {% endhint %}

 ## Checking permissions in your own code